-What we do We are a media and education charity with over 40 members including most of the main aid and development, environment and human rights organisations. (see Members) For over 30 years we have linked them with broadcasters to increase the impact and reach of international programming and build online audiences.
+What we do IBT works with the media to ensure that UK audiences remain engaged with global issues.
+We are an educational charity with over 40 members including most of the main aid and development, environment and human rights organisations (see Members).
+For over 30 years we have linked them with broadcasters to increase the impact and reach of international programming and build online audiences.
 We:

 - Publish original research to inform our members and broadcasters about trends, opportunities and audience behaviour (see Reports)

-- Lobby decision makers to ensure commitment to foreign affairs coverage across all genres. (see Lobbying)
+- Lobby decision makers to ensure commitment to foreign affairs coverage across all genres (see Advocacy)

-Our impact As financial pressures bite and debate about aid grows, it has never been more important to bring the developing world to people’s doorsteps.
+Our impact As financial pressures bite and the debate about aid and climate change grows, it has never been more important to bring global issues to people’s doorsteps.
 There is much still to do and IBT is already responding successfully to this challenge by:

 - Influencing Whenever key decisions are taken, we are there.
-We regularly submit evidence to Ofcom, the Culture, Media and Sport Select Committee and the House of Lords Communications Select Committee (read submissions) This evidence has helped us lobby successfully to put international programming at the centre of public service broadcasting, including in the last BBC Charter and Channel 4 licence.
-We will make sure it remains there. (for more information contact Sophie Chalk, Head of Campaigns)
+We regularly submit evidence to Ofcom, the Digital, Culture, Media and Sport Select Committee and the House of Lords Communications Select Committee (read submissions).
+This evidence has helped us lobby successfully to put international programming at the centre of public service broadcasting, including in the current BBC Charter and the Channel 4 licence.
+We will make sure it remains there (for more information contact Lorriann Robinson, Advocacy consultant).

-- Research IBT’s reports and market insight inform both our members and the broadcasters.
-Members say they are great value and help their teams to be more effective.
-They include awareness-raising through social media; the narrowing news agenda; the future of current affairs and young people’s attitudes to international affairs. (read reports) Our monthly newsletters are full of industry updates, upcomng events and audience insights.
-We are working to ensure they are widely read across departments.
+- Research IBT’s reports and market insight inform both our members and media organisations.
+Members say they are of great practical benefit and help their teams to be more effective.
+They include the use of online video; campaigning through social media; the narrowing news agenda; the future of current affairs and young people’s attitudes to global issues (read reports).
+Our monthly newsletters are full of industry updates, upcoming events and audience insights.

-- Access Our monthly briefings with key commissioners are over subscribed and feedback consistently excellent from speaker and audience.
-The sessions have helped members pitch successfully, create better informed plans and work more effectively across teams. (see Events)
+- Access Our monthly briefings with senior members of the media are popular with members and feedback is consistently excellent from speaker and audience.
+The sessions have helped members pitch successfully, create better informed plans and work more effectively across teams (see Events).

-- Training Our practical workshops have been full and we are expanding this service to help our members become great multimedia storytellers.
+- Training Our practical workshops have recently focused on social media refreshers and digital skills.
+We are expanding this service to help our members become great multimedia storytellers.

+Mark joined IBT in 2001 and has led the organisation through a period of great change, managing a small but influential charity which consistently punches above its weight.
+At IBT, he’s responsible for the day to day running of the organization, overall strategy, research and relations with IBT’s members.
 Before joining IBT, Mark worked as a journalist, current affairs producer and documentary filmmaker.
 He’s been a Channel 4 Commissioning Editor, responsible for Education and Features, and has made films for ITV, Channel 4, the BBC, Discovery and Al Jazeera, winning more than a dozen national and international awards including a Gold Medal at the New York Film Festival, a Peabody Award and a BAFTA.
-At IBT, he’s responsible for the day to day running of the organization, overall strategy, research and relations with IBT’s members.
+His main claim to fame is that he commissioned Grand Designs, one of Channel 4’s most successful formats.